Perspective

 Rectilinear Perspective

-Vanishing Point Perspective Vanishing-Point
+Vanishing Point Perspective

 In vision, lines that are parallel to each other give the sensation of meeting at vanishing points.
 When parallel lines, either horizontal or vertical, are perpendicular to the lens axis, the vanishing points are assumed to be at infinity.
 Other lines, those which are parallel to the lens axis, and all other parallel lines at all other angles to the lens axis meet at definable vanishing points.
 Thus lines that are parallel to the lens axis, or nearly parallel, start in the front of the picture and meet at vanishing points within the picture or at finite points outside the picture.